kinnala/scikit-fem/README.md

 ## Getting help

-If you encounter an issue and cannot find help from the documentation, you can use the Github issue tracker to [ask questions using the question label](https://github.com/kinnala/scikit-fem/issues?q=label%3Aquestion).
+If you encounter an issue and cannot find help from the documentation, you can use the Github Discussions to [ask questions](https://github.com/kinnala/scikit-fem/discussions).
 Try to provide a snippet of code which fails and include also the version of the library you are using.
 The version can be found as follows: